Contents

 According to the Code of Federal Regulations, a laborer or mechanic ā€œincludes at least those workers whose duties are manual or physical in nature . . . as distinguished from mental or managerialā€ (29 C.F.R.
 5.2).
 This definition isnā€™t limited to specific trades but may include apprentices, trainees and helpers under certain conditions.
 It may also include foremen who spend more than 20% of their workweek doing manual or physical work.

 For example, then, a laborer may prefabricate materials for a Davis-Bacon job at an off-site plant used for multiple projects.
-In this case, his labor wouldnā€™t appear to qualify under the Davis-Bacon Act.
+In this case, his labor wouldnā€™t appear to qualify under the Davis-Bacon and Related Acts Regulations.
 Even though his labor helps complete the project, heā€™s not ā€œemployed on the site of the work.ā€

 3. Davis-Bacon wage determinations depend on you.

 Whether youā€™ve ever worked a Davis-Bacon wage job, you may have at some point received a Form WD-10.
 The Department of Laborā€™s regional offices use this form to conduct wage-determination surveys for each state every three years.
-Contractors who complete this ā€œDavis-Bacon Wage Surveyā€ provide DOLā€™s primary source of information for making Davis-Bacon wage determinations.
+Construction contractors who complete this ā€œDavis-Bacon Wage Surveyā€ provide DOLā€™s primary source of information for making applicable Davis-Bacon wage determinations.

-Form WD-10 surveys three construction types separately: building, heavy/highway and residential.
+Form WD-10 surveys three construction types separately: building, heavy/highway, and residential.
 When surveyed contractors return enough information for the ā€œkey classā€ of workers within each of these, the Department of Labor can determine the average pay and fringe benefit rates.
-If too few contractors respond, DOL may resort to using certified payrolls from area projects to determine a prevailing wage.
-With severely limited information, wage determinations for some construction types or key classes may be incomplete.
+If too few contractors respond, DOL may resort to using certified payrolls from area projects to determine a Davis-Bacon prevailing wage rate.
+With severely limited information, wage determinations for some types of construction or key classes may be incomplete.

-Therefore, itā€™s in contractorsā€™ best interests to return data whenever possible, helping rates to be fair and accurate.
-Completing WD-10s do require careful analysis of your past payroll records, but good construction payroll software makes this much easier.
+Therefore, itā€™s in contractorsā€™ best interests to return data whenever possible, helping wage rates to be fair and accurate.
+These determinations are crucial for construction companies to accurately bid on and budget for federal projects.
+Completing WD-10s does require careful analysis of your past payroll records, but good construction payroll software makes this much easier.
 The key feature to look for is the ability to produce certified payroll reports retrospectively.
 Your software can then produce a certified payroll report for each of your non-Davis-Bacon jobs, giving you all the information you would need to complete a Form WD-10.

 4. You can educate yourself on Davis-Bacon wages.